tsilva/curriculum-vitae/README.md

 - **Role:** Lead Software Engineer
 - **Technologies:** Python, MongoDB, Appier, HTML, CSS, JavaScript, jQuery, UXF, Budy

-Karl Kustomize is an online store where the consumer can configure and purchase his own custom sneakers from [Karl Lagerfeld](https://www.karl.com/pt-en) (a major fashion brand).
+Karl Kustomize is an online store where consumers can design and purchase custom sneakers from the fashion brand [Karl Lagerfeld](https://www.karl.com/pt-en).

-Took on the role of Tech Lead, developing core features, controlling timeline, assigning tasks, reviewing and refactoring pull requests from other developers.
+I was responsible for developing core features, managing the project timeline, assigning tasks, and reviewing and refactoring pull requests from other developers to ensure a smooth and efficient development process.

 <!--
 - [Landing Page](https://web.archive.org/web/20171007054048/https://kustomize.karl.com/)